 Department of Educational Leadership and Counseling

-Guided by the values of discernment, continuous improvement, social justice, democratic ideals, service with and for others, and cura personalis (care for the whole person), the educational leadership department is dedicated to cultivating future scholar-practitioners.
+Guided by the values of discernment, continuous improvement, social justice, democratic ideals, service with and for others, and cura personalis (care for the whole person), the educational leadership department is dedicated to cultivating future educators, administrators, and leaders.

 The Interdisciplinary Doctor of Education Program for Educational Leaders (IDEPEL) creates leaders who are focused on inclusive cultures, social justice and equity-minded change.
 Four core values — community, academic expectations and cura personalis, scholar-practitioner and social justice — ground our work.

 Our graduates have completed dissertations on a number of important topics including the achievement gap, student-athlete experience and childhood bullying.
 Our department also hosts an annual conference featuring research presentations and panels and table discussions led by education leaders and experts.

 Graduates from the program?
 Update your information using our directory update form.

 Join us in a new webinar series "Conversation With K-12 Leaders" for conversations with current school administrators teaching in our principal and supervisor preparation program and discussing pressing educational issues.